f3-factory/F3com-data/routing-engine/main.md

 ## Event Handlers

 F3 has a couple of routing event listeners that might help you improve the flow and structure of controller classes.
-Say you have a route defined as follow:
+Say you have a route defined as follows:

 ```php
 $f3->route('GET /','Main->home');